mwhannan74/ArduDrag/README.md

 ArduDrag is an Arduino/Teensy sketch that implements a GPS-based drag timer with basic sensor fusion.
 It takes raw NMEA data from an Adafruit GPS module, estimates distance and speed using a 1-D Kalman filter, and feeds those into a drag-race finite state machine (FSM) to detect launches and measure performance.

-The current code focuses on the GPS and filtering side; IMU integration was used in earlier iterations and can be added back later if needed.

 > Note: This project depends on `KalmanFilter.h` and `DragFSM.h`, which are part of this codebase but not shown in the snippet below.
 They are referenced throughout and described conceptually in this README.

 ---

 # GPS Speed Latency / High-Acceleration Accuracy Disclaimer

 This project uses an Adafruit “Ultimate GPS” (MTK33xx-class) NMEA receiver.
+I just happened to have it laying around from another project.
+However, it turns out to be a bad choice for this project.
 Under steady-state conditions the reported speed (RMC SOG) is typically accurate, but **during rapid acceleration/deceleration the GPS-reported speed may lag the vehicle’s true instantaneous speed**.
-This behavior is consistent with known GNSS receiver characteristics: the module’s internal navigation solution applies filtering/smoothing and the NMEA stream can reflect a “time-of-validity” solution that is inherently delayed.
+The module’s internal navigation solution applies filtering/smoothing and the NMEA stream can reflect a “time-of-validity” solution that is inherently delayed.
+Basically, the GPS internal motion model used for filtering does not support high accelerations.
+It is likely setup up for more static (low acceleration) situations to help filter noise more effecitvely given its lower cost design and inteneded use cases.
+Implication is that peak speeds and short-interval acceleration metrics (e.g., 0–60, 60–130) may be **under-reported** when using GPS speed alone.

-Additionally, **the configured NMEA output rate and the receiver’s internal fix/navigation update rate are not always the same**.
-Some modules can output NMEA at a higher rate than they update the underlying navigation solution, which can further increase apparent latency during transients.

-Implication: peak speeds and short-interval acceleration metrics (e.g., 0–60, 60–130) may be **under-reported** when using GPS speed alone.

-The underlying code is well writen with excpetional attention paid to both the Kalman Filter and DragFSM code.
-Both can easily be adopted to different GPS modules and projects.
+**The underlying code is well writen with attention paid to both the Kalman Filter and DragFSM code.
+Both can easily be adopted to different GPS modules and projects.**

-A better GPS option would be the **SparkFun GPS Breakout - NEO-M9N, Chip Antenna**.
-This is a true 25Hz GPS and able to use binary messages over a high speed UART (921600 baud) for faster performance.
-You should swtich to using the UBX protocol and the UBX-NAV-PVT packet.
+A better GPS option would be the **SparkFun GPS Breakout - NEO-M9N**.
+This is a true uBlox 25Hz GPS and able to use binary messages over a high speed UART (921600 baud) for faster performance. **The Kalman Filter would not be needed with this GPS** as you would just be reling on the built in uBlox filter.
+You should switch to using the UBX protocol and the UBX-NAV-PVT packet.
 UBX is an efficient, **binary protocol** and the UBX-NAV-PVT packet provides much more data than is available via NMEA.
 The additional data include North, East, and Down (NED) velocities; estimates of accuracy for horizontal and vertical position and velocity; and position dilution of precision (pDOP).
+You will also want to set the dynamic model/platform to **Automotive**.
+The easiest integration would be to use SparkFun’s u-blox GNSS Arduino library.
+You should be able to find the basics in SparkFun’s Example1_AutoPVT.
 - https://www.sparkfun.com/sparkfun-gps-breakout-neo-m9n-chip-antenna-qwiic.html#content-features
 - https://learn.sparkfun.com/tutorials/sparkfun-gps-neo-m9n-hookup-guide